Important: This KB is only for FireMon Self-signed certificates.

-Below is how a FireMon self-signed issuer certificate string will look, when running the "fmos pki show-cpl-cert" command on the CLI.
+Below is how a FireMon self-signed issuer certificate string will look when running the "fmos pki show-server-cert" command on the CLI.

 Issuer: /O=firemon/OU=FM/CN=FMOS Ecosystem Server CA S1

 If the issuer shows a different string than above then the certificate is signed by a third-party Certificate Authority.
 Please follow the KB link below if your certificate is issued by a third-party Certificate Authority.

 For new installs, the default server certificate is now issued by the FMOS Ecosystem CA (Certificate Authority), specifically the FMOS Ecosystem Server CA S1 issuing CA. In other words, the FireMon Database server is the issuing Certificate Authority (CA) for all FireMon self-signed certificates.
 If certificates are signed by an external Certificate Authority (CA), FireMon will not renew those certificates upon expiration.